-PROCEDURAL BACKGROUND

-On 2018, Connecticut Dental Health Partnership ("CTDHP") sent 2018 ("the Appellant") a notice of action denying a request for prior authorization of orthodontia, indicating that the severity of his malocclusion did not meet the criteria set in state regulations to approve the proposed treatment.
-On, 2018, the Appellant requested an administrative hearing to contest the Department's denial of prior authorization of orthodontia.
-On, 2018, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for, 2018.
-On 2018, in accordance with sections 17b-60, 17b-61 and 4-176e to 4-189, inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
-The following individuals were present at the hearing: , the Appellant's mother and representative Kate Nadeau, Grievance and Appeals Representative, CTDHP Dr. Vincent Fazzino, Dental Consultant, CTDHP's Representative Roberta Gould, Hearing Officer
+PROCEDURAL BACKGROUND 2018, Connecticut Dental Health Partnership ("CTDHP") sent the Appellant's son, a notice of action denying a request for prior authorization of orthodontia, indicating that the severity of his malocclusion did not meet the criteria set in state regulations to approve the proposed treatment.
+On 2018, 2018, ("the Appellant") requested an administrative hearing o contest the Department's denial of prior authorization of orthodontia.
+On, 2018, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for On 2018, in accordance with sections 17b-60, 17b-61 and 4-176e to 4-189 nclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.

+The following individuals were present at the hearing:

+Rosario Monteza, Grievance and Appeals Representative, CTDHP Edwin Troche, Interpreter Dr. Vincent Fazzino, Dental Consultant, CTDHP's Representative Roberta Gould, Hearing Officer